Get Tech Tips

 Fatal Flaw = Greed

-In flat rate environments that pay bid time or commission on parts there are techs who catch on quick that certain repairs are money makers so they look EXTRA HARD for those repairs on every job.
-It isn't to say they are purposefully looking to pad a ticket but they become fixated on certain things that bring in the most money to them.
+In flat rate environments that pay bid time or commission on parts, some techs catch on quickly that certain repairs are money makers, so they look EXTRA HARD for those repairs on every job.
+It isn't to say they are purposefully looking to pad a ticket, but they become fixated on certain things that bring in the most money to them.

 The other parts changer is often an inexperienced or under-trained tech who throws a bunch of parts at a problem and honestly thinks that's how you fix problems.

-I knew one tech that would replace the control wire and transformer every time he a low voltage fuse blowing that he couldn't figure out.
-He didn't do it because it benefitted him in any way, he just didn't know how to troubleshoot.
+I knew one tech who would replace the control wire and transformer every time he encountered a low voltage fuse blowing for a reason he couldn't figure out.
+He didn't do it because it benefitted him in any way; he just didn't know how to troubleshoot.